 Ever wonder what to call that big plastic thingamabob kids love so much where a coin is released from the launch pad and then watched spinning around and around (and around…) until finally dropping into the accumulating donation abyss?
-Spoiler alert; it's a coin funnel!
+Well, let me show and tell you!

 Einstein equation, E = MC2, may have cracked the scientific code with his theory of relativity stating that small amounts of mass are equivalent to huge amounts of energy.
 However, I’m going to uncrack the psychology code on a predisposition in our buying psyches called the relativity bias.